reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 More information `here <https://git-scm.com/docs/git-clone>`_.

 It is even possible to host a git repository on your own server.

+.. admonition:: Exercise

+   Find the secret message hidden in the repository.
+You can use what you have learned so far to discover it.

 Transfering local changes to an online repository
 =================================================